When creating a content marketing culture, build a culture around content and information management.

 They are spiced with advice on 1) how to turn questions into useful content in the sense Jay Baer described it in his book Youtility, 2) how to create a mindset to communicate more and better utilizing the right content at the right time, 3) how to set up processes and training programs regarding the role of content in marketing and 4) how to keep that role in mind and action across the organization.
 Sometimes these tips are truly more about social media marketing and communications than about content marketing in the strict sense.

-Such ‘content culture’ posts often contain good ideas and in the information age, that has been there for quite some time now, it’s indeed crucial to get a mindset of information and content (marketing), especially in a context of customer experiences.
+Such ‘content culture’ posts often contain good ideas and in the information age, that has been there for quite some time now, it’s indeed crucial to get a mindset of information and content (marketing), especially in a context of customer experience.
 In the end, information management and content management exist since a long time too and the experience always mattered a lot.
 The need to manage content didn’t simply arise because of internal challenges.
 It had to do with managing expectations, optimizing, experiences, content governance, good communications, business goals beyond marketing and – in a web content management context – being able to optimize processes to display content and information where it serves the needs of visitors/customers and the goals of the business.

 Step one in creating a content marketing culture is not about marketing